genivalallan/WarehouseManager/README.md

 The application should meet the following critirias:

+1. Manage enitites and informations related to storage and transportation of goods in a warehouse.
-1. Only registered users should access the application and restrictions are applied according to their roles.
+2. Only registered users should access the application and restrictions are applied according to their roles.
-2. Register and manipulate the following records:
+3. Create, Read, Update and Delete the following records:

 - Users
 - Clients